Baby bearded dragons require quality nutrition to thrive, making food selection especially important during their first few years.

 - Check on the crickets every few days and add more food and water as needed.

 - After about 2 to 3 weeks, you should have a healthy population of crickets.

-You can check the current price of crickets food on Amazon by clicking here.
+You can check the current price of cricket food on Amazon by clicking here.

 How do I feed bearded dragons?

-Crickets should always be fed to your bearded dragon live.
+Crickets should always be fed to your bearded dragon.
 This means that you’ll need to purchase them from a reputable source, such as a pet store or online retailer.

 You can also breed your own crickets, as we mentioned earlier.

 Once you have your live crickets, there are a few things you’ll need to do before feeding them to your dragon.

 Before feeding your bearded dragon crickets, you should sprinkle them with a calcium powder supplement to ensure that your bearded dragon is getting the nutrients it needs.

 You can purchase a calcium powder supplement at your local pet store or on Amazon by clicking here.